Autism Friendly Museums on the East Coast

 1. Boston Children’s Museum (Boston, MA)

-– Programs: The museum offers “Morningstar Access” events, allowing children with autism and their families to enjoy the museum with fewer crowds and reduced stimuli.
+Programs: The museum offers “Morningstar Access” events, allowing autistic children and their families to enjoy the museum with fewer crowds and reduced stimuli.

 1. The Children’s Museum of Manhattan (New York, NY)

-– Programs: “Access Mornings” provide exclusive early access to the museum for families of children with autism.
+Programs: “Access Mornings” provide exclusive early access to the museum for families of autistic children.

 1. The Intrepid Sea, Air & Space Museum (New York, NY)